alejofonseca/SF-React/README.md

-# SF-React
-Salesforce - React js
+This project read data from Salesforce - Brose.
+It is just a plain data reader.